American Leopard Hound

 - One (1) 33 lb.
 Bag - Purina Pro Plan High Protein Dog Food With Probiotics for Dogs, SPORT 27/17 Turkey & Barley Formula

-- High protein formula, with real turkey as the first ingredient
+- 27 percent protein and 17 percent fat fuel metabolic needs and help maintain lean muscle.
+High protein formula, with real turkey as the first ingredient

 Maintenance and Grooming